abetkin/blacksquare/README.md

 Speaking of patching, it supports only patching callables, namely, you can add pre- or post-hooks or replace the callable entirely.
 It is done implicitly for you, all your code needs to do is to subscribe at runtime to the event of calling some method.

-About the code you need to write: it is supposed to be structured into groutines, an independent, discoverable (something like a test) piece of code.
+About the code you need to write: it is supposed to be structured into groutines (basically, [greenlets](http://greenlet.readthedocs.org)), an independent, discoverable (something like a test) piece of code.
 As opposed to tests, they are alive altogether (not run one by one) and can fire and listen to events.

 how it appeared
 ----------------